Swept Volume Solution

 Inner Diameter of Cylinder - (Measured in Meter) - Inner diameter of cylinder is the internal or bore diameter of a cylinder.

-Stroke Length - (Measured in Meter) - Stroke length is the distance travelled by piston in cylinder from BDC to TDC or vice versa.
+Stroke Length - (Measured in Meter) - Stroke Length is the distance travelled by the piston during each cycle.

 STEP 1: Convert Input(s) to Base Unit